Rev. Deborah Lee

 Hilda Cruz

-Regional Director, Inland Empire
+Regional Program Director, Inland Empire

-Hilda’s role as faith organizer is to support immigrant community in the Inland Empire through education, direct outreach, and advocacy for policies that transform and empower our most vulnerable communities.
+Hilda Cruz supports immigrant community in the Inland Empire through education, direct outreach, and advocacy for policies that transform and empower our most vulnerable communities.

-For the past 20 years, Hilda Cruz has been a community leader, organizer, and advocate with a focus on faith, social justice, and the fair treatment of every person.
+For the past 20 years, Hilda has been a community leader, organizer, and advocate with a focus on faith, social justice, and the fair treatment of every person.
 She was drawn to the work at Interfaith Movement for Human Integrity because of her aspiration to work with an organization that represents her values of being an intentional and inter-religious community that is guided by diverse faith traditions to live peaceably, respectfully, and lovingly with every person.

 Prior to coming to Interfaith Movement for Human Integrity, she worked as the Director of Social Justice and Outreach for St. Martin de Porres Catholic Church in Yorba Linda.
 There she helped to form the North Orange County Interfaith Council which engaged congregations of many faiths.
 For three years, she worked as the Justice for Immigrants Campaign Coordinator for the Diocese of San Bernardino where she connected church leaders with community partners and allies to advance pro-immigrant legislation through outreach, education and action, as well as serving as a steering committee member for the Inland Coalition for Immigrant Justice of Inland Southern California.
 She is a 2023 Mercy International Global Action Emerging Leadership Fellow.